 Initial take-up for the Mini, despite its give-away pricing was sluggish.
 In fact the target market rejected the car at first.
-So without much in the way of traditional showroom or kerbside appeal, the celebrity endorsement and motorsport successes which followed certainly did much of the heavy lifting for BMC’s (rather hidebound) marketers, who tied themselves up in knots advertising Minis, both Morris and Austin; Minis, both Riley and Wolseley, not to mention Coopers (Austin and Morris) and commercial models.
+So without much in the way of traditional showroom or kerbside appeal, the celebrity endorsement and motorsport successes which followed certainly did much of the heavy lifting for BMC’s (rather hidebound) product planners, who tied themselves up in knots advertising Minis, both Morris and Austin; Minis, both Riley and Wolseley, not to mention Coopers (Austin and Morris) and commercial models.
 All of which ensured that resources which should have fed back into improving the core product were squandered on needless model derivations.

 Success brought other issues too.
 Having been diverted from a larger saloon project to work on the ADO15 programme, the Mini’s conceptual and critical success led both Alec and BMC to follow a broadly iterative path with the medium and large cars which followed.
 ADO16 arrived in 1962 as the Morris 1100 (other versions would follow) and this car, which was developed somewhat independently of Issigonis, would prove to be a far more rounded product, aided in no small part by its attractive Pininfarina exterior styling.

 It was however, handicapped by having to share the Mini’s compromised engine/transmission layout, something which over time would become akin to a holy writ.
-Mini’s layout therefore locked BMC into something a former DTW author rather memorably coined as viewing “every problem as a nail to be dealt with a Mini-shaped hammer.”
+Mini’s layout therefore locked BMC into something a fellow DTW author rather memorably coined as viewing “every problem as a nail to be dealt with a Mini-shaped hammer.”